nitrogenlabs/lex/README.md

 **📁 Static Assets**: If your HTML template references static assets (like favicon.ico, manifest.json, or images) with absolute paths, ensure these files exist in your source directory or use relative paths to avoid webpack compilation errors.

-**🎨 Public Assets**: Use the `webpack.publicPath` configuration to specify a directory for public assets (images, videos, audio, PDFs, etc.).
+**🎨 Static Assets**: Use the `webpack.staticPath` configuration to specify a directory for static assets (images, videos, audio, PDFs, etc.).
 Files in this directory will be automatically copied to the output and optimized for web delivery.

 ### 🚀 **Serverless Development Server** {#serverless}